This week I happened to hear an interview with Chuck Close, considered to be one of the world’s greatest contemporary portrait painters.

 But as for inspiration – perhaps it’s different in the kitchen where inspiration is everywhere.
 It often comes in the form of ingredients.
 A pot of basil growing in the garden, a bunch of fresh, organic kale , a loaf of sourdough bread, dark sweet cherries, really good chocolate, a wedge of cheese, the scent of rosemary, small wild apples, autumn squash.
 Sometimes inspiration comes from cookbooks and food blogs and food photography.

 This recipe was inspired by the cookbook, My French Kitchen, which I bought after reading about it on the beautiful (and highly inspirational) Seattle-based food blog Cottage Grove House.

-You’ll need a good flan dish (or a pie plate if you must) and a decent spatula.
+You’ll need a good flan dish and a decent spatula.
 A flan dish works really well here because this is definitely a tart as opposed to a deep dish kind of thing like a quiche (which I also love).
 The ingredients are kind of spare.
 You want your crust rolled thin and you don’t need it to have high sides.
-And as for the spatula – they just happen to be the kitchen’s most under-rated utensils.
-And a happy little addiction of mine.
+And as for the spatula – they happen to be a happy little addiction of mine.
 I often take my own spatulas when I’m cooking at other people’s houses!

 Classic Tomato Tart

 - pastry for a 9 inch pie plate or flan dish

 - 10-12 cocktail-size firm, ripe tomatoes (or double that plus a few for cherry tomatoes)

 - 2 tsp anchovy paste – obviously optional and not for vegetarians